The Ultimate Guide to Category Management

-- The Supplier, particularly the ‘Category Captain’.
-Will be expected to lead the analysis to determine the level, frequency and timing of tactics and will, in turn, depend upon insight from agencies such as Nielsen, Kantar and IRI.
+- The Supplier, particularly the ‘Category Captain’ will be expected to lead the analysis.
+This helps them to determine the level, frequency and timing of tactics.
+Furthermore, it will also depend upon insight from agencies such as Nielsen, Kantar and IRI.

-- The adoption of these tactics will vary by Retailer, and, indeed, by store and by SKU.
-A SKU may have a Destination role in one Retailer, and Convenience in another.
+- The adoption of these tactics will vary by Retailer, by store and SKU.
+For instance, an SKU may have a Destination role in one Retailer, and Convenience in another.

 - Arguably, the most important step is executing the plan, previously drawn up in steps 1-6.